benwynn/mplibmad/README.md

 ### Building

 Dependencies:
-- you will need a copy of micropython, and set the value of MPY_DIR appropriately
+- 'MPY_DIR' needs to be set to the location of micropython, or will assume it's relative location
-- if you are building for rp2, you will need the pico-sdk and the PICO_SDK_PATH set to it's location
+- 'PICO_SDK_PATH' needs to be set, if you are building for rp2
+- 'ARCH' you will need to set an appropriately defined

+Once the dependencies are in place, you could use `make`, or a build script for your architecture:
+- build_rp2.sh

 ### libmad